UrjitaDahal/Network-programming/README.md

 7. Write a program to retrieve IP address providing Interface address or MAC address.
 8. Write a program to retrieve MAC address providing an IP address.
 9. Write a program to illustrate factory and getter methods of NetworkInterface Class.
+10. Write a program to retrieve data from URL.

 part-2: